');

 About Seward, KS

-Seward is a small community in Kansas with a population of 88 residents.
-The median household income is $51,522 per year, which is near the national average.
-The median age in Seward is 43.5 years.
+Seward is a small community located in Kansas with a population of 88 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,522 per year, which is 31% below the national median of $75,149.
+The median age of 43.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Seward, KS